wp-plugins/wpsso/readme.txt

 WPSSO (Pro version) integrates with [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/), [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/), and [HeadSpace2 SEO](https://wordpress.org/plugins/headspace2/) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, and Twitter Card meta tags.

 <blockquote>
-<p>Read about the <a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">differences between WordPress SEO by Yoast and WPSSO</a> &mdash; the features each provides for social sharing, and how WPSSO can extend the basic social features of WordPress SEO by Yoast.</p>
+<p>Read about the <a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">differences between the WordPress SEO by Yoast and WPSSO plugins</a> when used for social sharing.</p>
 </blockquote>

-<div style="clear:both;"></div>

 <strong>eCommerce Products</strong>